abengtss-max/afep/GUIDE-OnPremises-HyperV-Setup.md

 The OPNsense firewall is now ready for Azure Arc-specific configuration.

 12. **Start VM:**
-    - Right-click "pfSense-Lab" → **Connect**
+    - Right-click "OPNsense-Lab" → **Connect**
     - In console window, click **Start**

-### Install pfSense (In VM Console)
+### Install OPNsense (In VM Console)

-The VM console should now show pfSense boot menu.
+The VM console should now show OPNsense boot menu.
 Follow these steps:

 1. **Boot Menu:**
    - Wait for boot menu (or press Enter)
-   - pfSense will start loading (takes 30-60 seconds)
+   - OPNsense will start loading (takes 30-60 seconds)

 2. **Copyright Notice:**
    - You'll see a copyright and distribution notice